JTohall/Pands_Project/README.md

 <br/>

 * **Sum, Mean & Median**<br/>
+I then calcualted the sum, mean and median of each of the species and their petal length, petal

+Sepal Length
 ```
 Sum: 876.5
 Mean: 5.843333333333335
 Median: 5.8
 ```
+Sepal Width
 ```
 Sum: 458.1
 Mean: 3.0540000000000007
 Median: 3.0
 ```
+Petal Length
 ```
 Sum: 563.8
 Mean: 3.7586666666666693
 Median: 4.35
 ```
+Petal Width
 ```
 Sum: 179.8
 Mean: 1.1986666666666672